FIWARE/tutorials.Context-Providers/README.md

 [![Documentation](https://img.shields.io/readthedocs/fiware-tutorials.svg)](https://fiware-tutorials.rtfd.io)

 This tutorial discusses the use of registrations within an NGSI-LD data space.
 The four different forms of registration are explained and detailed examples given.
-Based on a simple data space the Farm Management Information System is created using the _System-of-Systems_ approach, displaying a holistic overview of the entire farm.
+Based on a simple data space of interacting context brokers, a complete Farm Management Information System is created using the _System-of-Systems_ approach, displaying a holistic overview of the entire farm.

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as [Postman documentation](https://fiware.github.io/tutorials.Context-Providers/ngsi-ld.html)